 Nearly 800 women die every day in the process of giving life, and a large proportion of them do not have access to the basic obstetric care that will save their lives and ensure their infants’ survival.

 Universal access to reproductive health by 2015 is also one of the targets of the Millennium Development Goals; however, we have a long way to go.
 In sub-Saharan African countries, women and communities continue to experience needless suffering – they lack access to family planning, reproductive health services and reproductive rights, and almost 40 percent of women in developing countries deliver their babies without the presence of a nurse, midwife or doctor.

 From Senegal to Somalia and from Tunisia to South Africa, Africare has been working in several countries to increase access to reproductive health services on the African continent.
-Many of Africare’s programs focus on the health of women and girls to realize the vision where every childbirth is safe, and every young person’s potential is realized, and we are committed to working with governments, donors, private foundations, recipient communities to achieve this.
+Many of Africare’s programs focus on the health of women and girls to realize a vision where every childbirth is safe, and every young person’s potential is realized.
+We are committed to working with governments, donors, private foundations and recipient communities to achieve this.